Showing posts with label Americas Cup. Show all posts

 May 9, 2007

-America's Cup - Louis Vuitton Round Robin Concludes
+32nd Americas Cup - Louis Vuitton Round Robin Concludes

 The 4 Semi Finalists for the Louis Vuitton Cup

 After a difficult start for Round Robin 1 due to little wind, the Round Robin 2 concluded today.
 With only 1 day without racing, funnily enough for strong Ponente West winds.
 Round 2 offered stable conditions in Valencia and the promise of the much mentioned sea breeze from the East started making it's appearance more often, with temperatures over 25 degrees.
 The 4 semi finalists have been chosen with no surprise, as the top four challenger's as at the end of the ACT's where confirmed.
 Still surprises have not been less in the 2Nd Round and fierce competition for the Spanish Challenger of Desafio for the much wanted 4Th place by the Swede's of Victory challenge seemed never ending.
-Oracle and later followed by Luna Rossa where the first 2 team's to have a guaranteed place in the semifinal.
-Superb performance for Emirates Team New Zealand who won all there races in Round Robin 2 and managed to obtain the much important top spot, which gives them the opportunity to choose their opponent for the semi final, a big advantage.
+Oracle and later followed by Luna Rossa where the first 2 team's to have a guaranteed place in the semi-final.
+Superb performance for Emirates Team New Zealand who won all their races in Round Robin 2 and managed to obtain the much important top spot, which gives them the opportunity to choose their opponent for the semi final, a big advantage.

 The second Round Robin also showed the bigger potential of the 3 top teams with less mistakes happening and really no surprise, accept for the defeat of Oracle at the hands of China Team due to a damaged sail by the American Team during the race.